Why My Brain Starts Working When It’s Time to Sleep

 The same mind that struggles to focus at 10 AM becomes a creative machine at midnight.

-Maybe our brain isn’t broken.
+Maybe our brain is not broken.

-Maybe it just doesn’t like being rushed.
+Maybe it just does not like being rushed.

-How I’m Slowly Learning to Handle It
+How I am Slowly Learning to Handle It

 I stopped fighting it aggressively.